The UK at AAAS 2020

-The annual meeting of the American Association for the Advancement of Science (AAAS) is taking place in Washington DC from 14-17 February 2019.
-The UK is being represented by many academic and industry experts, speaking on a broad range of topics, ranging from neuroscience and patient safety in hospitals, to combatting fake news, living healthier and longer lives, and reducing the impact of climate change.
+The annual meeting of the American Association for the Advancement of Science (AAAS) is taking place in Seattle from 13 -16 February.
+The UK is being represented by many academic and industry experts, speaking on a broad range of topics, including climate change, nanotechnology mapping human cells and quantum cloud computing.

 To find out what’s happening: